 You’ve probably read a ton of guides on how to collaborate with brands as a blogger and best practices to get brand collaborations.
 I won’t bore you with general fleeting ideas or overarching sweeping statements.
 I’m going to get right to it because this is going to be a relatively long post.

-If you’re just starting out, collaborating with brands and seeking sponsorships won’t work the same as if you were a more experienced blogger.
+If you’re just starting out, collaborating with brands and seeking sponsorships might mean having to sacrifice more of your time for a lot less of a monetary reward.
 Even when you’re a full-time and very experienced blogger with solid traffic stats, you won’t be in the same league as some of the mega-bloggers out there.

-You should start approaching brands for collaborations when you have over 10k views a month on your blog, at a minimum.
+Ideally, you should start approaching bigger brands for collaborations when you have over 10k views a month on your blog, at a minimum.
 If you’re just dealing with Instagram, your numbers should be well into the high thousands with superb engagement.

 The Basics of Brand Collaboration